NaiyanJones/naiyanjones.github.io/_posts/2020-06-09-updating-reddit-research.md

 ### The personal

 I thoroughly enjoyed my master's at Birmingham and everything I learned.
-But in the end, I decided due to my mental health I wouldn't be pursuing a PhD in autumn 2019.
+But in the end, I decided not to continue with a PhD due to mental health concerns.
+In addition my father suffered a heart attack at the start of 2020.
+Being near family and supporting him is more important to me.

-Following on from that at the start of 2020 my father had a heart attack.
-Luckily, I was at the house at the time and performed CPR until the ambulance came.
-He was hospitalised, recovered and was discharged.
-Since then he has slowly been improving his health for the better and I've been supporting him.

 ### Switching to Zotero